 Every public library in Ohio is a member of the CSLP and is eligible to use the shared themes and related materials if desired.
-Each fall, every public library receives a manual set in electronic format, full of ideas and resources on the shared theme.
+Each fall, every public library receives an access code to obtain the program manual and themed artwork in electronic format through the CSLP website.
 These manual sets are provided to Ohio public libraries at no cost to the libraries.
 This service is supported in whole by Institute of Museum and Library Services LSTA funds granted through the State Library of Ohio.

 Do I have to use these themes?

-No. Ohio public library is obliged to use CSLP themes.
+No Ohio public library is obliged to use CSLP themes.
 Libraries are welcome to create their own themes and artwork if they prefer.
-Some Ohio libraries develop their own Summer Library Program Program (SLP) theme each year.
+Some Ohio libraries develop their own Summer Library Program (SLP) theme each year.
 Some occasionally use the CSLP theme and occasionally craft an independent theme.
-Some have used the iREAD SLP/SRP program themes and materials (note that purchase of iREAD manuals is at the discretion of the library and is not subsidized by LSTA funds).
+Some use the iREAD SLP program themes and materials (note that purchase of iREAD manuals is at the discretion of the library and is not subsidized by LSTA funds).
 However, the majority of Ohio libraries use the CSLP theme each year.

-Regardless of SLP/SRP theme or materials used, every Ohio public library may take advantage of SLP/SRP resources provided by the State Library of Ohio, Ohio’s Regional Library Systems, and partnering agencies, including statewide incentives, workshops, and all materials posted to this website.
+Regardless of SLP theme or materials used, every Ohio public library may take advantage of SLP resources provided by the State Library of Ohio, Ohio’s Regional Library Systems, and partnering agencies, including statewide incentives, workshops, and all materials posted to this website.